galaxyproject/iwc/workflows/amplicon/dada2/README.md

 - `makeSequenceTable` create the sequence table
 - `removeBimeraDenovo` remove chimeric sequencs
 - `assignTaxonomy` assign taxonomic information from a reference data base

+## TODO

+Some possibilities to extend/improve the workflow

+- output BIOM
+- use ASV1, ... in sequence table and taxonomy output, and output additional fasta
+- allow to use custom taxonmoy / make it optional